EYEDAK/vrAse/README.md

 ### How can I get hold of vrAse
 You can either:
-- 3D print you own vrAse downloading the 3D files here
+- 3D print them downloading the 3D files here*
-- Buy an assembled pair from the official store https://eyedak.com/vrase/
+- Buy a fully assembled pair from the official store https://eyedak.com/vrase/

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]